 - Is data tracking in your analytics package?

-- Run a crawl of the new website and check for errors
+- Crawl the new website and check for errors

 - Keep existing XML sitemaps online for 2-3 weeks